softwareunderground/awesome-open-geoscience/README.md

 - [Volve data village](https://www.equinor.com/energy/volve-data-sharing) - A complete set of data from a North Sea oil field available for research, study and development purposes.
 - [World Stress Map](http://www.world-stress-map.org) – A global compilation of information on the crustal present-day stress field.
 - [Volve data village](https://www.equinor.com/energy/volve-data-sharing) - A complete set of data from a North Sea oil field available for research, study and development purposes.
+- [Macrostrat](https://macrostrat.org) - A multiscale, harmonized, and globally-defined geologic map dataset and stratigraphic API.

 | ▲ [Top](#awesome-open-geoscience) |
 | --- |